-Figure 3: Resulting graphs of precarity factors and depression sum score using FCI and CCI
+Figure 3: Resulting graphs of precariousness factors and depression sum score using FCI and CCI

-3.2 Individual depression symptom
+3.2 Individual depression symptoms

-Moving from the sum score representation to the symptom-level graph provides a more granular perspective on the causal relationships between precarity factors and depression.
-This approach highlights the heterogeneity in how precarity factors influence individual depressive symptoms — slp (sleep), ene (energy), app (appetite), mot (motor), sui (suicidal), anh (anhedonia), glt (guilt), and dep (depressed mood).
-While the sum score graph aggregates all symptoms into a single measure—potentially obscuring nuanced relationships—the symptom graph uncovers distinct pathways for different symptoms.
+Moving from the sum score representation to the symptom-level graph provides a more granular perspective on the causal relationships between precariousness factors and depression.
+This approach highlights the heterogeneity in how precariousness factors influence individual depressive symptoms — slp (sleep), ene (energy), app (appetite), mot (motor), sui (suicidal), anh (anhedonia), glt (guilt), and dep (depressed moods).
 In the symptom-level graph (Figure 4), consistent relationships are represented by black solid edges, while areas of disagreement between the FCI and CCI algorithms are denoted by gray dashed edges.
 Endpoints marked with circles indicate differences in directional conclusions between the algorithms.
 Additionally, the navy dashed edges represent relationships unique to the graphs generated using Gaussian CI testing.

 The symptom-level graph reveals a complex and interconnected structure, far more intricate than the sum score graph.
 Its denser network highlights the strong interdependence among symptoms and suggests the presence of latent confounding influences, as indicated by numerous bidirectional arrows.

-Certain nodes in the network emerge as more causally central, highlighting their potential importance as intervention points.
+Certain nodes in the network emerge as more causally central.
 Among the depressive symptoms, dep, slp, and glt emerge as particularly influential, with multiple outgoing edges (o->) to other symptoms, suggesting their roles as potential key drivers within the symptom network.
-Especially, symptoms such as glt, slp, and anh are particularly critical, potentially acting as initiator or activator nodes within the network due to their apparent connections with precarity factors.
+Symptoms such as glt, slp, and anh are particularly critical, potentially acting as initiator or activator nodes within the network due to their apparent connections with precariousness factors.
 These symptoms appear to be especially sensitive to external stressors, potentially manifesting early in response to such conditions and subsequently activating other interconnected symptom nodes.

-The causal structure involving precarity factors in the symptom-level graph is largely consistent with the patterns observed in the sum score graphs.
-As in the sum graphs, relational stress (S.rel) emerges as a potential causal factor for depression, while employment (P.emp) and social precarity (P.soc) are more likely to be influenced by depressive symptoms.
+The causal structure involving precariousness in the symptom-level graph is largely consistent with the patterns observed in the sum score graphs.
+As in the sum graphs, relational stress (S.rel) emerges as a potential causal factor for depression, while employment (P.emp) and social precariousness (P.soc) are more likely to be influenced by depressive symptoms.
 The symptom-level analysis, however, provides more specificity by pinpointing the symptoms involved in these relationships.
 For instance, slp is identified as influencing P.emp or potentially through a latent confounder (slp o-> P.emp) , while glt appears to affect P.soc or may be linked via a confounder (glt o-> P.soc).
 Additional edges are observed in the graph generated using Gaussian CI tests, such as slp <-> S.rel and slp o-> P.emp.
 As seen in the sum graph, Gaussian CI testing tends to produce a denser graph.
 In this case, causal relationships involving slp are particularly prominent.

 Some discrepancies, however, exist between the symptom-level and sum graphs.
-For example, financial stress (S.fin) does not have any edges with depressive symptoms in the symptom-level graph, although it maintains associations with other precarity factors.
-Additionally, housing precarity (P.hou) becomes entirely disconnected from the rest of the network, appearing as an isolated node.
+For example, financial stress (S.fin) does not have any edges with depressive symptoms in the symptom-level graph, although it maintains associations with other precariousness factors.
+Additionally, housing precariousness (P.hou) becomes entirely disconnected from the rest of the network, appearing as an isolated node.